Easy Iris Care in 7 Simple Steps

 I’m just cool with watching and sharing solid flower and plant care tutorials with like-minded people! 😉

 So that’s why FlowersFloralFlorist exists.
 It’s pretty much just a place for interested people to come together and watch videos about flowers and plants.
-It’d be great to see you here again, if that sounds good. 😉
+It’d be great to see you here again if that sounds good. 😉

 Please enter your email address so that I can update you whenever a new video is added to our site.
 The emails you receive from me will not be promotional in nature.
 They’ll merely be notifications of new videos and articles that are posted. 🙂

-If you’d like to be a VIP, then by all means, you are invited to join for free right here…
+If you’d like to be a VIP, then, by all means, you are invited to join for free right here…

-In any event, you’re still able to hang onto all of that good karma by clicking the FB “Like” button or the “Follow Me” on Twitter button (or both), on the sidebar to the right.
+In any event, you’re still able to hang onto all of that good karma by clicking the FB “Like” button or the “Follow Me” on the Twitter button (or both), on the sidebar to the right.
 Or at a minimum, please share this post via one of the social share buttons below. 🙂

-As a final request, your comments are very much appreciated.
+Finally, your comments are very much appreciated.
 Using the comments section below, please tell us what you did or didn’t like about the post or the video.